 Pop Rescue Rating

 Overall, this album is a great pop album, and one that perfectly launched Samantha’s long musical career.
 The sound is truly 80s and that’s a wonderful thing, and this suits Samantha’s voice perfectly.
-I’m glad that she has continued to make music and tour.
+I’m glad that she has continued to make music and tour, and this album is brilliant.

 - POP RESCUE 2015 REVIEW RATING: 4 / 5